Curt Swan

 Six previously unpublished pages by Swan appear as a flashback sequence in Superman: The Wedding Album (December 1996).
 Pages 40–45 were inked by Jackson "Butch" Guice.

-In Legion of Super-Heroes #92 (May 1997), Swan appears as a 1958 art teacher in "Swan's Way."
+Curt Swan appears as a 1958 art teacher in "Swan's Way" in Legion of Super-Heroes #92 (May 1997).
 The issue is dedicated "In Memory of -- and gratitude to -- Curt Swan: Honorary Legionnaire."

 In June 1997, Curt Swan was posthumously inducted into the Will Eisner Comic Industry Awards Hall of Fame.